flooding near jackson park and 43rd street

 aerial map of jackson park and 43rd street ditch

-One of the major components of the 43rd Street Ditch project is the construction of a detention basin at the site of the former We Energies Service Yard.
+One of the major components of the 43rd Street Ditch project is the construction of a detention basin.
 Detention basins are areas specifically designed to store floodwater.
-MMSD acquired the property from We Energies in 2019 and removed the building in 2021.
 After digging the detention basin, MMSD will plant native vegetation (grasses and flowers) on the sides and bottom of the basin to improve the aesthetics and wildlife habitat at this former industrial property.
 Most of the time, the basins will remain dry.
-But during heavy rain, water will flow into the detention basin from the 43rd Street Ditch, where it will be held, thereby reducing the flood flows on the Kinnickinnic River.
+However, during heavy rain, water will flow into the detention basin from the 43rd Street Ditch, where it will be held, thereby reducing the flood flows on the Kinnickinnic River.
 When the floodwater levels recede on the Kinnickinnic River, the detention basin will slowly empty into the Kinnickinnic River in Jackson Park.
 This project is being done in coordination with the Kinnickinnic River & Jackson Park project.

 Kinnickinnic River & Jackson Park Project